 • Tip for success: if making caramel in a saucepan, use a lid in the beginning until all water evaporates.
 The lid will trap the steam and wash down any sugar crystals from the sides of your saucepan.
 This will keep your caramel clear and fluid.

 • A shortcut to super quick caramel is to use ready-made caramel sweets.
 Chop them in Thermomix® and melt 3 min/170°F/speed 1 or longer, depending on quantity.

 What should I keep in mind when making caramel?

 • Caramel cooks at very high temperatures.
 Handle with care and use the spatula to prevent it from coming into contact with your skin.
 Most importantly, resist the temptation to lick the spatula until it’s fully cooled!

-• If caramel residue hardens in your Thermomix® mixing bowl, add 34 oz of hot tap water and cook 10 min/160°F/speed 1.
+• If caramel residue hardens in your Thermomix® mixing bowl, add 34 oz of water and 1 Tbsp vinegar then start Pre-clean on your TM6™.

 What can I use caramel sauce for?

 Delicious, thick and creamy … it’s hard to resist eating it all from the jar!
 Instead, try drizzling it over ice cream, adding it to brownie batter, or sandwiching it between two sponge cakes.
 You could also make a big batch and divide it into smaller jars to gift to friends.
 The recipients will be delighted!

 I’ve made toffees, peanut brittle or honeycomb.
 What should I do now?